Early History of Central Mexico Missions - Fred's Story

-In 1978, Fred and Debbie Collom moved from East Peoria, Illinois to the city of Fresnillo in the state of Zacatecas in Mexico.
-Before marrying, Fred had made several trips into Mexico and had decided on Fresnillo as the place to begin their missionary work.
+The Story of Fred Collom, Founder of Vineyard Ministries Central Mexico In 1978, Fred Collom moved from East Peoria, Illinois to the city of Fresnillo in the state of Zacatecas in Mexico.
+Fred had previously made several trips into Mexico and had decided on Fresnillo as the place to begin his missionary work.
 (Fred had already planted a church in a small town 50 miles from the city of Saltillo on one of his two-month trips to Mexico.
 That church is still going today.)

 During the two-week clinic, over two thousand people received free medical attention, including surgery.
 After the clinic, the village leaders wanted to thank Fred in a public ceremony on a Mexican holiday.
 Because of the hostility of a few men, the village president had to assign some guards to make sure nothing happened.
 The clinic had been very well received, however, and a church was successfully planted.

-In 1981, Fred and Debbie made a trip to the border to buy supplies and renew their tourist visas.
-On the way home, just a few miles from Fresnillo, a drunk driver who was driving in the on-coming lane, suddenly pulled out to pass, hitting the Collom’s pick-up head on.
+The Colloms are Involved in a Head-On Collision In 1981, Fred made a trip to the border to buy supplies and renew his tourist visas.
+On the way home, just a few miles from Fresnillo, a drunk driver who was driving in the on-coming lane, suddenly pulled out to pass, hitting Fred’s pick-up head on.
 The impact was so strong that the motor was torn out of the pick-up that hit them.
-Amber, the Collom’s three-month-old daughter, was thrown into the dash and severely injured.
+Amber, Fred's three-month-old daughter, was thrown into the dash and severely injured.
 Pablo Casillas, another missionary who was traveling with them, hit the dash, folding over most of his teeth.
-Debbie had a broken arm, all of her ribs broken on one side, a collapsed lung, a fractured pelvis, and several deep cuts.
+Amber's mother had a broken arm, all of her ribs broken on one side, a collapsed lung, a fractured pelvis, and several deep cuts.
 Since most of the impact was on the front driver’s side, Fred was pushed backwards, breaking the seat of his extended cab pick-up.
-He had a shattered pelvis.
-His hip sockets were severely fractured.
+He had a shattered pelvis and his hip sockets were severely fractured.

-That night at the hospital, the doctors said that their daughter Amber would probably not survive.
+That night at the hospital, the doctors said that Fred's daughter Amber would probably not survive.
 The next day, Fred asked a friend to call a Christian pilot that he knew in McAllen, Texas and ask him to fly Amber to the United States.
 She was taken to San Antonio and placed in intensive care.
-Fred and Debbie stayed behind in Mexico, since they did not have any insurance or enough money to pay to be flown out.
-Debbie’s prospects of surviving without medical attention for a collapsed lung and internal bleeding were not too good.
-However, friends and family got together and made arrangements to fly them to Texas as well.
+Fred stayed behind in Mexico, since he did not have any insurance or enough money to pay to be flown out.
+Amber’s mother's prospects of surviving without medical attention for a collapsed lung and internal bleeding were not too good.
+However, friends and family got together and made arrangements for a flight to Texas.
 By then, Fred was in a body cast and a bigger plane had to be rented.

 During that time, someone had started a rumor that Fred had said he would never return to Mexico.
 Many people were surprised when they went back to the mission field about five months after the accident.
 At that time, Fred needed the use of two canes to walk and Amber had the prospect of many years of physical therapy before her.